 Workers’ compensation in Massachusetts is designed to help workers who have been injured on the job or due to work activities.
 Employers must have workers’ compensation insurance to cover employee expenses related to their injuries, including lost wage payments and necessary medical care.
 In fact, for most employers, it is a violation of Massachusetts law to go without workers’ compensation insurance.

 As a trade-off for this benefit, employees are not permitted to sue employers outside of the workers’ compensation system for their injuries.
 That means that employees also cannot recover for pain and suffering or mental anguish.
 However, they are paid significantly faster under the workers’ compensation system, which is often extremely beneficial for employees who need income while they recover from their injury.
+Find out what you need to know about workers’ comp in Massachusetts below.

 Workers’ Compensation in Massachusetts: Agency Involvement